pferate/meetup-api/docs/getting_started.rst

 Initialize Client
 ~~~~~~~~~~~~~~~~~

 To initialize your Meetup API Client, you will need to import the Client class and create a Client object.
-Before making and API requests, you will need to assign your API key to the object.
+Before making and API requests, you will need to assign your OAuth token value to the object.

-Three ways to assign your API key (in order of precedence):
+Three ways to assign your OAuth token (in order of precedence):

 1. Assign to attribute: